Dutch CleanTech Challenge 2021

 The CleanTech Challenge provides entrepreneurial students the chance to work out their innovative ideas from the concept stage to a final business plan, with the help of professionals throughout the process.

-After the great success of the previous Dutch CleanTech Challenges, we are proud to announce the 2021 edition of the Dutch CTC.
-The Dutch CTC is hosted by Yes!Delft Students and the Erasmus Center for Entrepreneurship and encourages student teams with interdisciplinary backgrounds to develop and pitch their concepts for a sustainable start-up.
+After the great success of the previous Dutch CleanTech Challenges, we are proud to announce the 2024 edition of the Dutch CTC.
+The Dutch CTC is hosted by Yes!Delft Students and encourages student teams with interdisciplinary backgrounds to develop and pitch their concepts for a sustainable start-up.
 The CleanTech Challenge provides entrepreneurial students the chance to work out their sustainable, innovative ideas from the concept stage to a final business plan, with the help of professionals throughout the process.

 During the Preliminary Kick-off we will inform you about all our upcoming events, what to expect of the CleanTech Challenge and what’s in it for you!